renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 |
 |Stormswor'd Rest is a walled city straddling a narrow pass that leads west across the Worldspine.
 |Well-fortified and highly-definsible, it guards the east against campaigns launched out of the independant territories of the northwest, or by unaligned Orcs and Dwarves; it also hosts some of the Dragonshire's premier war-colleges.
-|Controlling both one of the rare passes through the Worldspine and sitting in the Northland Corridor, it is also a major trade hub.
+|Both controlling one of the rare passes through the Worldspine and sitting in the Northland Corridor, it is also a major trade hub.
 |It is also a polyglot city, hosting populations from a dizzying array of races, many from outside the Commonwealth (possibly owing to being a major center of High Road activiy).
 |
 |---